barcellos-pedro/nextjs-sample-website/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# My Blog 📝💟

+This is blog was inspired after completing the Nextjs Learn section.